Spitzkoppe

 The Spitzkoppe (from German for "pointed dome"; also referred to as Spitzkop, Groot Spitzkop, or the "Matterhorn of Namibia") is a group of bald granite peaks or inselbergs located between Usakos and Swakopmund in the Namib desert of Namibia.
 The granite is more than 120 million years old and the highest outcrop rises about 1728 m above sea level.
 The peaks stand out dramatically from the flat surrounding plains.
 The highest peak is about 670 m above the floor of the desert below.
 A minor peak – the Little Spitzkoppe – lies nearby at an elevation of 1557 m.
 Other prominences stretch out into a range known as the Pontok Mountains.

 Many examples of Bushmen artwork can be seen painted on the rock in the Spitzkoppe area.
-The Spitzkoppe Mountains were also the filming location for 2001: A Space Odyssey in the "Dawn of Man" sequences.
+Photographs of the Spitzkoppe Mountains were used as backgrounds for 2001: A Space Odyssey in the "Dawn of Man" sequences.

 History of ascent

 Any ascent of the peak involves exposed and delicate rock climbing of a high grade.
 While the standard route up the peak is not severely difficult in modern technical terms, it presented quite a formidable undertaking in the earliest days, owing to the isolation of the peak, the heat of the desert and the total lack of water.

 Before the First World War what is now Namibia was German South-West Africa.
 It is possible that the main peak was reached as early as 1904, when a soldier of the Imperial Schutztruppe supposedly soloed the peak and made a fire on the summit.
-What he may have burned remains a mystery, as there is absolutely no natural fuel of any kind on the upper parts of the peak.
+What he may have burned remains a mystery, as there is no natural fuel of any kind on the upper parts of the peak.
 The legend suggests that he never returned and that his body was never recovered.
 Certainly, no proof of his conquest is available today.
 The first documented conquest was made by a team of climbers from Cape Town, led by S. le Roux.
 The next party – O'Neil, Shipley and Schaff – pioneered a route up the northern extremes of the peak, after having failed on the southwest ridge.
 They gained access to the gully now known as the "scramble" but ran out of time to attempt the final faces.
 Four days later they made another attempt but finally gave up.
 Some of the earliest climbers, defeated by an extraordinarily smooth band of granite only about 3m high, resorted to carving steps into the rock with a hammer and chisel.